National Socialist black metal: Relations with the broader white nationalist movement

 Asgardsrei festival, which has established itself as the major festival for NSBM, has been noted by analysts and journalists to function as a meetup point and pan-European and transnational networking hub for neo-Nazis, white supremacists, and other far-right extremists.
 In addition to the concert organizers' connections to the Ukrainian nationalist Azov Assault Brigade, Ukrainian far-right political party National Corps, and Russian-Ukrainian neo-Nazi movement Wotanjugend, members of the German neo-Nazi party The III.
 Path, the United States-based neo-Nazi terrorist organization Atomwaffen Division, the Italian neo-fascist movement and former political party CasaPound, and the Greek neo-Nazi party Golden Dawn have all participated in the festival.
 Members of neo-Nazi forums and chats such as Iron March, Stormfront, and neo-Nazi chat servers on Discord have attended and praised Asgardsrei, and the American white nationalist Greg Johnson posted a review of the 2019 festival on his alt-right publication Counter Currents.

+Steelfest black metal festival is heavily associated with NSBM bands and the neo-Nazi Nordic Resistance Movement: Goatmoon that has played for several years organized support concerts for NRM member accused of the murder of an antifascist, another participating band Nattfog's leader was a prospective member of the NRM.
+Same bands that played at Asgardsrei often played at Steelfest, such as Nokturnal Mortum, Baise Ma Hache, Temnozor and Graveland.
+Clothing shop Horror Shop sold shirts with Totenkopfs and pictures of Adolf Hitler and Horst Wessel at the event.